ikhsan/IXNTilePuzzle/README.md

 IXNTilePuzzle
 ====================

-A simple square uiview for making a simple sliding puzzle.
-I made this as a learning resource, to every beginner iOS developers, including myself.
-There are parts that i adopt from SliderPuzzleDemo by Joshua Newnham.
-If there's any advices, or improvements, please don't hesitate to improve it.
+A simple square `UIView` for making a simple sliding puzzle.
+I made this as a learning process, which maybe will help others as well.
+There are parts that I adopt from SliderPuzzleDemo by Joshua Newnham.
+If there's any advices or improvements, please do make a pull request!

-*Update 2014*
-I rewrote the class to practice TDD for making the tile board model.
+*Update 2014:* I rewrote the class to practice TDD for making the tile board model.
 I've updated the code to support iOS 7.

 ##Usage